tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 setTimeout(myCat.logInfo, 1000)
 ```
-* The method is separated fro its object when passed as a parameter: `setTimeout(myCat.logInfo)`
+* The method is separated from its object when passed as a parameter: `setTimeout(myCat.logInfo)`

 ```js
 setTimeout(myCat.logInfo)